Fody/Fody/readme.md

 #### Can only one developer of an organization become a patron?

-Yes, since the only point of (optional) enforcement is when an issue or PR is raised, an organization can ignore the honesty system and route all issues and PRs though a single GitHub user account.
+Yes, since the only point of (optional) enforcement is when an issue or PR is raised, then legally an organization can ignore the honesty system and route all issues and PRs though a single GitHub user account.
 However if a single GitHub user account is drawing on significant time to support, they may be requested to purchase some [hourly support](https://opencollective.com/fody/order/7087).

 ### What about open source projects producing Fody weavers?